Mapping species richness in attribute space

 head(attr_desc_by_sp)

-#> Species Richness Weighted Mean Distance to midpoint Mean Distance to midpoint
+#> Species Weighted Mean Distance to midpoint Mean Distance to midpoint

 #> Frequency Weighted Distance